eugene-patsiomkin/drivebc-connector-mock/README.md

 cd drivebc-connector-mock
 .\run-containers.ps1 -CMD up
 ```

-Database for events can be cleaned througn mongo console or by running
+Database for events can be cleaned through mongo console or by running

 ```shell
 .\run-containers.ps1 -CMD down